sadsfae/ansible-nagios/README.md

      * Generates service checks, and monitored hosts from Ansible inventory
      * Generates comprehensive checks for the Nagios server
      * Generates comprehensive checks for all hosts/services via NRPE
+     * Generates most of the other configs based on jinja2 templates
      * Wraps Nagios in SSL via Apache
      * Sets up proper firewall rules (firewalld or iptables-services)